Toxic Black Mold

 Trichothecene Mycotoxin Symptoms

-Trichothecene mycotoxins can remain toxic for years in a natural environment.
-Ultraviolet light does not break down trichothecenes and they are not soluble in water.
-They can also withstand freezing and very high temperatures, with a temperature of 500 fahrenheit being needed to destroy them.
-A 5% sodium hydrochlorite solution can also destroy trichothecene mycotoxins.
+Trichothecene mycotoxins can remain toxic for years in a normal environment.
+Ultraviolet light does not destroy trichothecenes and they are not soluble in water.

 T-2 Trichothecene Mycotoxins in Biological Warfare